 Many people experiencing violence receive messages suggesting it’s their fault their partner is abusive to them.
 When we listen, we’re showing that person we don’t blame them for what is happening.

-Honor their experience.
+Honour their experience.

 As listeners it’s important to acknowledge and honour all that a person has done to resist violence, to try and protect themselves and/or their children and to stand up for their own dignity and integrity.

-Honor their choice.
+Honour their choice.

 REAL Talk Workshop